-Once you have your Rocky Chicken ready to go, the fun begins: Shred for tacos, or prepare as needed to make some of the easy weeknight options we have gathered in our weekly ad, or read on for other recipe inspiration.
+Once you have your Rocky Chicken roasted and ready to go, the fun begins: Shred for tacos, or prepare as needed to make some of the easy weeknight options and recipe inspiration we have outlined below.
 As a final prepping step, use what remains to make a homemade soup or stock for future meals.
 (Pro Tip: Save your chicken leftovers and vegetable scraps in a bag in your freezer to make stock on your own timeline.)

-We’ve got the Rocky Chicken story, tips for whole chicken and Rotisseries chicken, and tasty recipes below, so that you can plan some meal prep this week that will give you more time, healthy, flavorful homemade meals, and save some money, too!
+We’ve got the Rocky Chicken story, tips for handling whole chickens, and tasty recipes below, so that you can plan some meal prep this week.
+Your effort will pay off handsomely with more free time, healthy, flavorful homemade meals, and savings, too!

 Petaluma Poultry/ROCKY® Chicken